kopepasah/deprecated-less-theme-support/readme.md

 #Less Theme Support

 Using [Less](http://lesscss.org) when developing a theme can both enhance the code and speed development.
-However, setting up Less in a theme every time (not to mention updating Less for all the themes) can make the time saved futile.
+However, setting up Less in a every theme (not to mention updating Less for each theme) can make any saved time saved.

-This plugin solves that issue.
+This plugin solves that issue by setting up Less for the theme.

+## Less Version

+The current version installed in this plugin is __1.7.0__.
+I try to keep up with the latest, but if I fall behind just send me a pull request.

 ##Installation